debops/debops/docs/ansible/roles/roundcube/getting-started.rst

 IMAP, SMTP and Sieve server detection
 -------------------------------------

-The role detects the preferred IMAP, SMTP and Sieve servers by checking the DNS SRV resource records (as defined by the :rfc:`6186` and :rfc:`5804`), looking for the IMAPS and SMTPS (submission) service recommended by the :rfc:`8314` using Implicit TLS.
-The example DNS resource records checked by the role:
+The role detects the preferred IMAP, SMTP and Sieve servers by using :ref:`dns_configuration_srv` for the following services:

 .. code-block:: none

-   _imaps._tcp          SRV 0 1 993  imap.example.org.
+   _imaps._tcp.{{ roundcube__domain }} (default port 993)
-   _submissions._tcp    SRV 0 1 465  smtp.example.org.
+   _submissions._tcp.{{ roundcube__domain }} (default port 465)
-   _sieve._tcp          SRV 0 1 4190 sieve.example.org.
+   _sieve._tcp.{{ roundcube__domain }} (default port 4190)

-At the moment only a single SRV resource record is supported by the role.
+At the moment, only a single SRV resource record is supported for each service.

-If the above SRV resource records are not available, the :ref:`debops.roundcube` role will check for the presence of the :ref:`debops.dovecot` and the :ref:`debops.postfix` role Ansible local facts on the host.
+If the above SRV resource records are not available, the role will check for the presence of the :ref:`debops.dovecot` and :ref:`debops.postfix` roles using Ansible local facts on the host.
 If they are found, the respective service (IMAP, SMTP (submission) and/or Sieve) will be configured to be accessed via the host's own FQDN address to support X.509 certificate verification.
-In this case the services will also use Implicit TLS (ports 993 and 465 respectively).
+In this case the services will also use Implicit TLS.

-If both SRV resource records and local Ansible facts are not available, the :ref:`debops.roundcube` role will fall back to using static subdomains for the respective services, based on the host domain:
+Finally, the role will fall back to using static domain names for the respective services, based on the host domain (:envvar:`roundcube__domain`):

 .. code-block:: none

-   IMAP:  imap.example.org
+   IMAP:  imap.example.org:993
-   SMTP:  smtp.example.org
+   SMTP:  smtp.example.org:465
-   Sieve: sieve.example.org
+   Sieve: sieve.example.org:4190

 This allows for deployment of the RoundCube Webmail independent from the respective services, for example on a separate host or VM.
-The communication with the mail services will be encrypted by default using Implicit TLS.
+The communication with the mail services will be encrypted by default using Implicit TLS, as recommended by :rfc:`8314`.

 .. _roundcube__ref_example_inventory: